Get up to $6,557 back when filing your taxes with the federal Earned Income Tax Credit.

 If you feel you do not need help and are comfortable preparing your own return, use the free forms available from the IRS.
 Download them here .

-You cannot receive your EITC unless you file a Federal tax return and claim it.
-Before you go to one of Philadelphia’s free tax preparation locations, please bring the following information with you to ensure your tax return is done correctly.
-You must file no later than April 17, 2017.
+You cannot receive your EITC unless you file a federal tax return and claim it.
+Before you go to one of Philadelphia’s free tax-preparation locations, please bring the following information with you to ensure that your tax return is done correctly.
+You must file no later than April 15, 2019.

-- Birthdates for all the people you list on your return.
+- Birthdates for all the people listed on your return

-- Bank routing numbers and account numbers to direct deposit any refund.
+- Bank routing numbers and account numbers to directly deposit a refund

 That’s all there is to it.
-If you’re qualified, go and claim your Earned Income Tax Credit.
-You’re entitled to!
+If you’re qualified, go and claim your federal Earned Income Tax Credit.
+You’re entitled to it!
 It’s your money.
 You earned it.
-And remember, you can get free assistance to prepare your 2016 tax return -- even if you are not eligible for the EITC. if you have any other questions about the Federal EITC please visit the U.S. Internal Revenue Service .
+And remember, you can get free assistance to prepare your 2019 tax return—even if you are not eligible for the EITC. if you have any other questions about the federal EITC, please visit the U.S. Internal Revenue Service .